Download the App

 Best romance novels in one place

 The scent of damp earth and wildflowers lingered thickly in the Heartwood Glade, blending with the faint tang of decay.
 Lyric knelt in the mossy clearing, his fingers trembling as they brushed the rough bark of a dying oak.
+It wasn’t just any tree—this oak had been the first to respond to him as a child, the first to recognize his gift.
 The ancient tree’s silver-veined trunk, once vibrant with life, sagged under its own weight, its leaves withered and brown.
 The hum of the forest—the steady rhythm of life that Lyric had known his entire life—was strangely faint here, as though its heartbeat were faltering.

 “You’ve stood for centuries,” Lyric whispered, his voice almost pleading as his amber eyes flared with silent determination.
 “Don’t let it end like this.”